SavoVuksan/docspell/website/site/content/docs/configure/registration.md

 - *open* new users can sign up
 - *invite* new users can sign up but require an invitation key

-This applies only to the REST sevrer component.
+This applies only to the REST server component.

 ``` bash
 docspell.server.backend.signup {